raspberrypilearning/find-the-bug/en/step_5.md

 go to [back v] layer
 ```

-Now, your bug will always stay at the back, even if you need to reposition it.
+Now, your bug will always stay at the back, even if you need to change its position.

 --- /task ---